 In short, a TikTok trend is a collection of viral, usually short videos featuring popular sounds, hashtags, dances or challenges.
 While some videos are an exact duplication of the original, TikTok gives users a lot of freedom to be more abstract or personal in how they want to participate in the trend.

 It’s impossible to scroll down your “For You” page without coming across a new hashtag like #picnictime or #booktok.
-The topics change frequently, and typical clips show people in scenarios that are hilariously exaggerated, surprisingly informative, and hyper-relatable.
-The types of content that are taking over your “For You” page typically come from three very important categories:
+The topics change frequently, and typical clips show people in hilariously exaggerated scenarios, surprisingly informative and hyper-relatable.
+The types of content that are taking over your ‘For You’ page typically come from three fundamental categories:

 TikTok’s unique audience separates it from other social channels.
-The majority of TikTokkers are young, so they are generous with reactions—likes, shares and comments.
+The majority of platform users are young, and users are eager to interact with their community through likes, shares and comments.
 Videos easily take off, reaching hundreds of thousands of views, much faster than other channels.

 The beauty of TikTok comes from the fact that there isn’t a single most popular trend at any moment.
-What’s is most popular or viral is literally changing every single day.
-That being said, there are a couple of trends that have become mainstays on the app.
-Since many people are working from home, WFH and Zoom mishap skits are extremely popular, alongside “videos living in your head rent-free”, “tell me without telling me” and so many more.
+What is most popular or viral is literally changing every single day.
 The most popular trends are usually short, to the point and entertaining or shocking in some way or another.

 Unfortunately, there’s no sure-fire way to know whether something will trend or go viral on TikTok.
 A great place to start is using sounds or topics from pop culture.
-Many of the most viral trends have snippets from popular shows like Euphoria or Succession.
-If you’re not sure what sounds use, we recommend trying as many as you want.
+Many of the most viral trends have snippets from popular shows.
+If you’re not sure what sounds to use, we recommend trying as many as you want.
 The great thing about TikTok is that there isn’t the need to curate your feed the way there is on a platform like Instagram.